 Are you looking for a fixture that will give you a lot of water conservation with every flush, yet be strong enough to be your first toilet?

 With seven distinct finishes, the Kohler San Raphael comfort height toilet will give you everything you want!
 It’s slim enough to work in a half bathroom if needed, yet still offers enough power to get even the toughest jobs done.

 What Are the Features of the Kohler San Raphael?

-The primary feature on this toilet is the Pressure Lite flushing technology that it uses in order to reduce water consumption.
-It gives you a good circular flow rate that gets the elongated bowl clean, yet only uses 1 gallon per flush.
-Even with the low water use, the toilet is designed to be comfortable enough for a majority of users and it meets ADA specifications for seat height.
+The primary feature on this toilet is the Pressure Lite flushing technology that it uses to reduce water consumption.
+It gives you an excellent circular flow rate that gets the elongated bowl clean, yet only uses 1 gallon per flush.
+Even with the low water use, the toilet is designed to be comfortable enough for a majority of users, and it meets ADA specifications for seat height.

-- it has a one piece configuration that makes installing it with the 12 inch rough-in a fairly simple task;
+- It has a one-piece configuration that makes installing it with the 12-inch rough-in a reasonably simple task.

-- the amount of water that you’ll save over the course of the installation will help this toilet pay for itself in many circumstances over the course of the year; and
+- The amount of water that you’ll save throughout the installation will help this toilet pay for itself in many circumstances for the year.

-Overall, however, this toilet has a lot of good things going for it and it provides a household with the cost savings they may need.
-For that, it receives our recommendation today.
+Overall, however, this toilet has a lot of good things going for it, and it provides a household with the cost-effect solution needed for a beautiful bathroom oasis.